margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the songs on heartbreak in hotels
 * Grateful for the sun shining down in Memphis
 * Grateful for the Cherokee stories
-* Grateful for the River and the entrepreneurs in Tennessee
+* Grateful for the TN River and the entrepreneurs in Tennessee
 * Grateful for the caring people outside the restaurant on Colley Avenue
 * Grateful for the woman in the CVS
 * Grateful for the time spent at Nam's and Faf's condo